Old Argyll House

 Chateau overview - owner's description

-Old Argyll House, a luxuriously equipped holiday home in Scotland for up to 18 guests, sits amid 2.5 acres of private gardens on Holy Loch in Trossachs National Park.
+Old Argyll House, a substantially equipped holiday home in Scotland for up to 18 guests, sits amid 2.5 acres of private gardens on Holy Loch in Trossachs National Park.
 The landscapes on the peninsula are stunning, starting with the property's streams, waterfalls and tall trees planted by the Younger family who founded the nearby Benmore Botanic Gardens.
 This area is famed for its walks, and you can take several spectacular routes into the Forest Park straight from the house.

 Nearby, you'll find every outdoor activity you'd want, including fishing, riding, shooting, golf, sailing and cycling.
 We've provided fishing rods, bikes and golf club sets to get you started.